SQLDrivenAbdul/GetTaxi-Rides-Cancellations/README.md

 ### Query Output
 ![GetTaxi EDA](getti5.PNG)

-This query reveals that higher m_order_eta doesnt result to order cancellations.
+This query reveals that higher m_order_eta doesnt result to order cancellations as most over orders cancelled  m_order_eta are below less or equals to 10 minutes.